Derealization: Causes

-One study suggested multiple explanations for derealisation, one of which being the "intrusions of sleep elements into waking consciousness", because derealisation has been described as "dream-like", and because derealisation is related to low levels of norepinephrine, a neurotransmitter regulating alertness, in the urine.
-These all suggest a link between derealisation and depersonalisation and abnormalities in sleep and wakefulness.
-Another explanation in the same vein is poor sleep quality, which contributes to rumination— repetitively focusing on one's own distress and the circumstances surrounding such distress— and seems to either bring about or increase symptoms of derealisation.
-Rumination and derealisation were found to be linked, as those individuals who had high levels of rumination were more likely to report symptoms of derealisation.
-Finally, the study suggested that maladaptive emotional regulation was linked to derealisation, and that poor emotional regulation, when combined with high levels of rumination and poor sleep quality, could be the cause of derealisation and depersonalisation disorder.
+One study suggested multiple explanations for derealization, one of which being the "intrusions of sleep elements into waking consciousness", because derealization has been described as "dream-like", and because derealization is related to low levels of norepinephrine, a neurotransmitter regulating alertness, in the urine.
+These all suggest a link between derealization and depersonalization and abnormalities in sleep and wakefulness.
+Another explanation in the same vein is poor sleep quality, which contributes to rumination— repetitively focusing on one's own distress and the circumstances surrounding such distress— and seems to either bring about or increase symptoms of derealization.
+Rumination and derealization were found to be linked, as those individuals who had high levels of rumination were more likely to report symptoms of derealization.
+Finally, the study suggested that maladaptive emotional regulation was linked to derealization, and that poor emotional regulation, when combined with high levels of rumination and poor sleep quality, could be the cause of depersonalization and derealization disorder.

-There is a positive correlation between fatigue and derealisation symptoms.
-Emotional suppression is also linked to derealisation symptoms.
-A study by Tibubos et al. showed that those who reappraised their emotions, meaning those who changed the way they assessed their situation and their capacity to manage it, thus altering its emotional impact, were less likely to experience derealisation.
-Conversely, those who suppressed their emotions were both more fatigued and more likely to experience derealisation and depersonalisation symptoms.
+There is a positive correlation between fatigue and derealization symptoms.
+Emotional suppression is also linked to derealization symptoms.
+A study by Tibubos et al. showed that those who reappraised their emotions, meaning those who changed the way they assessed their situation and their capacity to manage it, thus altering its emotional impact, were less likely to experience derealization.
+Conversely, those who suppressed their emotions were both more fatigued and more likely to experience derealization and depersonalization symptoms.

-Derealisation is often comorbid with depression and anxiety.
-Symptoms of derealisation are associated with symptoms of both depression and anxiety in the long-term, and those who experience chronic derealisation seem to be more likely to experience depressive and anxious symptoms.
-Even when controlling for factors like treatment history, family history of mental disorders, childhood trauma, and sociodemographic status, many people who experience derealization also suffer from depression and/or anxiety disorders.
-However, those who experience derealization are also less likely to experience bodily symptoms of anxiety, compared to those who suffer from anxiety but not derealization, which may reflect the feelings of detachment from the body caused by derealization.
+Derealization is often comorbid with depression and anxiety.
+Symptoms of derealization are associated with symptoms of both depression and anxiety in the long-term, and those who experience chronic derealization seem to be more likely to experience depressive and anxious symptoms.
+Even when controlling for factors like treatment history, family history of mental disorders, childhood trauma, and sociodemographic status, many people who experience derealization also have depression and/or anxiety disorders.
+However, those who experience derealization are also less likely to experience bodily symptoms of anxiety, compared to those who have anxiety but not derealization, which may reflect the feelings of detachment from the body caused by derealization.

-Researchers used brain fMRI to check the neural responses of those suffering from derealisation and depersonalisation to both aversive and neutral images.
+Researchers used brain fMRI to check the neural responses of those suffering from derealization and depersonalization to both aversive and neutral images.
 They found that the derealised patients "rated the aversive, disgusting scenes as less emotive than control subjects and, in response to these stimuli, showed reduced activation in structures implicated in the perception of disgust."
-While the derealised patients understood the content of the aversive pictures they were shown, they did not experience an emotional response, while the control group did, showing that the neural and behavioural responses of those experiencing derealization and depersonalisation were impaired.
+While the derealised patients understood the content of the aversive pictures they were shown, they did not experience an emotional response, while the control group did, showing that the neural and behavioural responses of those experiencing derealization and depersonalization were impaired.